chinamike65/hugo-tuolesi/content/book4/book4en.md

 Therefore, while you have obtained a human body in leisure and haven't fallen into the evil realm, you should seize the time to save yourself and practice diligently.

+##### （15）Carelessness

+heedlessness, carelessness, unconcern
-(15) Laissez-faire is chaos, the mentality of not caring about anything.
+Laissez-faire is chaos, the mentality of not caring about anything.

 For example, seeing someone very happy after a relapse, I am very eager and go, and I have the feeling, "Everyone else has relapsed, and I don't care.